sal55/pcl/README.md

 * It's not mature enough
 * It doesn't support enough targets (eg. only Win64 right now)
-* The native code targets don't generate optimised code
+* The native code backends don't generate optimised code
-* Everything is undoubtably very buggy
+* Everything is buggy
 * While the PCL design is reasonably stable, the API is not yet fixed
-* There are a number of problems still to sort out, which currently only have workarounds, some of which are detailed below
+* There are a number of problems still to sort out, which currently only have workarounds
-* It is also aimed at whole-program front-ends (it can be used for independently compiled modules, but then the outputs are limited (to ASM/OBJ)
+* It is also aimed at whole-program front-ends (it can be used for independently compiled modules, but then the outputs are limited to ASM/OBJ)

 But mainly I'm not interested in that and don't want to get involved in support.

-For me it was an interesting intellectual exercise, plus there was some satisfaction in producing a self-contained 100-200KB library (depends on configuration) that basically does what LLVM does but of a size and complexity several magnitudes smaller.
+It was just an interesting challenge, plus there was some satisfaction in producing a tiny self-contained library that basically does what LLVM does but of a size and complexity several magnitudes smaller, and up to a couple of magnitudes faster.

 It is showing what is possible even working at this scale.

 ### Structure

-This shows how PCL is intended to work:

 ````
 Front-ends             IR/IL             Back-ends